mike-north/typescript-courses/packages/website/content/blog/fundamentals-v4/06-union-and-intersection-types/index.md

 ```

 If you think about the assumptions we could make about a member of this set at random, we couldn't
-be sure whether it's between 1 and 5, and we couldn't be sure whether it's odd.
+be sure whether it's between 1 and 5, and we couldn't be sure whether it's even.

 ### Intersection types `&`